 (1) In communications, the route between any two nodes.
 Same as "line," "channel," "link" or "circuit."

 For simplicity, the following examples come from the early Windows version of this encyclopedia when the software was installed as a top-level folder off the root of the C: drive.
 Subsequent versions are installed in the Program Files folder.

-In the Windows version of this encyclopedia, there is a dialog box that displays the path to the location of the CDETEXT.TXT file.
+In the Windows version of this encyclopedia, this dialog box displays the path to the CDETEXT.TXT file.
 For more details on the Windows folder hierarchy, see Win Folder organization

 This encyclopedia dialog box (File/CDETEXT.TXT path) shows where CDETEXT.TXT is created.
 The file is used to accumulate definitions so they can be printed at once.

 These Explorer views of the Encyclopedia folder (CDE) show how the PICTURES subfolder branches off the CDE folder.
 Just as pictures are kept separate, the lesson lists are also stored in their own subfolder.
 Note that the ADDRESS bar refers to the path.